ArduPilot/ardupilot_wiki/rover/source/docs/balance_bot-home.rst

 - Auto
 - RTL

-.. note:: New or inexperienced Ardupilot users are recommended to go through the Rover :ref:`Intoduction<gettit>`, :ref:`Setup<apmrover-setup>` and :ref:`First drive<rover-first-drive>` sections before proceeding with this section.
+.. note:: New or inexperienced ArduPilot users are recommended to go through the Rover :ref:`Intoduction<gettit>`, :ref:`Setup<apmrover-setup>` and :ref:`First drive<rover-first-drive>` sections before proceeding with this section.

 Before you proceed:
 -------------------